wattdepot/wattdepot.github.io/src/quick_start/quickstart.md

 * We provide a descriptive id and name.
 * Choose the sensor that we are going to collect from.
 In this example there is only one choice in our selection box.
 * Enter the polling interval in seconds.
 NOAA updates their current observations once an hour so we will poll their website once an hour or every 3600 seconds.
 * Choose the depository to store the measurements in.
 In this example there is only one choice in our selection box.
 * Finally, provide the property name and value that we want to collect from.
 The property "registerName" tells the collector process that we are interested in values from that XML field in the XML data.

 {% include responsive-img.html photo="hono-temp-defined.png" %}

 ### IV.
 Start the collector

 We now need to start the collector process.
 WattDepot comes with a Java program that will query a WattDepot server and start all the Collectors for a given Organization.

 Open a command prompt and change directory to where you have the WattDepot jar file.
 Run the following command to see the command line options for the AllOrganizationCollectors program.

 {% highlight bash %}
-10:59 [~/wattdepot] $ java -cp wattdepot-3.0.0-RC2.jar org.wattdepot.client.http.api.collector.AllOrganizationCollectors -h
+10:59 [~/wattdepot] $ java -cp wattdepot-*version*.jar org.wattdepot.client.http.api.collector.AllOrganizationCollectors -h
 usage: AllOrganizationCollectors
  -d,--debug                  Displays debugging information.
  -h                          Usage: AllOrganizationCollectors -s <server uri> -u